Frequently Asked Questions

 If you want to resolve personal problems.... become ‘unstuck’...look for the simple pleasure of touch... get to know yourself better... build or re-build your self-esteem...work at relationship/intimacy difficulties.....diminish or resolve symptoms of Post Traumatic Stress Disorder ....restore energy balance if you lack energy and movement in life ...to learn that there are many different paths you can take and many alternative decisions you can make in life....Bodymind Integration is a wonderful treat.

-If you want to free yourself of old burdens....discover new future prospects and have better happy relationships...and be capable of freely experiencing and expressing your feelings : Postural and/or Energetic Integration & Pelvic-Heart Integration
+If you want to free yourself of old burdens....discover new future prospects and have better happy relationships...and be capable of freely experiencing and expressing your feelings: then Postural and/or Energetic Integration are ideal for you.

 Jack Painter, the founder of Bodymind Integration claimed that Postural Integration and Energetic Integration (Bodymind Integration Methods) are neither a psychotherapy, nor a physical therapy, but a synthesis of both and a scientific field in its own right.
 His Postural Integration method (1987) is an original synthesis - not an eclectic combination - of Reichian Therapy, Gestalt Process Work, Rolfing, Psychodrama, Movement Awareness and the theory of the 5-elements.
-He later also developed Energetic Integration and a sub-method called Pelvic-Heart Integration.
-These three methods of Bodymind Integration are regulated by The International Council of PsychoCorporal (Bodymind) Integration Trainers (ICPIT), the sole representative umbrella organisation of Bodymind Integration and founded in 1988.
-ICPIT, as well as many certified Bodymind Integrators are also full, organisational or Forum member of EABP and ICPIT is also member of WAPCEPC (The World Association of Person Centered & Experiential Psychotherapy).
+He later also developed Energetic Integration.
+These two methods of Bodymind Integration are regulated by The International Council of PsychoCorporal (Bodymind) Integration Trainers (ICPIT), the sole representative umbrella organisation of Bodymind Integration and founded in 1988.
+ICPIT is a member of WAPCEPC (The World Association of Person Centered & Experiential Psychotherapy).
 Depending on the legislation in different countries, it is practiced by some practitioners within the context of body Psychotherapy, by others in the context of counselling, or even coaching.
 The French Institute in Strassbourg made an adaptation of the approach, and called it Psychotherapeutic Postural Integration, with a more important inclination to Gestalt psychotherapy, and a lesser focus on structural hands-on bodywork.

 In twelve paradigm steps the client can experience in an analytical and global way the relaxation of his/her various muscle groups and learn at the same time to get in touch with his deepest emotions, feelings and thoughts.
 Postural Integration helps a person break free from old physical and emotional armor that inhibits the free flow of vitality, and psychophysical balance.
 It is a powerful tool for increasing a sense of well-being, the capacity to feel and express yourself in all your relationships.
 The approach can open up new perspectives in your life improve insight, consciousness and overall clarity.